ibm-cloud-docs/EventStreams/messagehub107.md

 {{site.data.keyword.messagehub}} is available in two different plans depending on your requirements: Standard and Enterprise.

+* Choose the Enterrpise plan if data isolation and performance are important considerations.

+* Choose the Standard plan if you want an economical public cloud service where you pay for what you use and share infrastructure with others.

-{{site.data.keyword.messagehub}} has three APIs: the Kafka API, Kafka REST API, and the {{site.data.keyword.mql}} API.
+Depending on which plan you're using {{site.data.keyword.messagehub}} offers different APIs.
+On the Enterprise plan, you can use the Kafka API.
+On the Standard plan, you can choose from the Kafka API, the Kafka REST API, and the {{site.data.keyword.mql}} API.
 In most cases, the Kafka API is the best choice.
 For more information, see [Creating messaging applications](/docs/services/MessageHub/messagehub086.html).

 ## {{site.data.keyword.messagehub}} Standard plan
-{{site.data.keyword.messagehub}} also
-supports bridges to a selection of other systems.
+The {{site.data.keyword.messagehub}} Standard plan also supports bridges to a selection of other systems.
 A bridge is a unidirectional link to another system.
 A bridge can take messages from the other system and publish them onto a topic, or consume messages from a topic and send them to the other system.
 In this way, you can use {{site.data.keyword.messagehub}} to integrate with other systems without writing code.
 For more information, see [Linking to other services using bridges](/docs/services/MessageHub/messagehub088.html).